Ottoman–Safavid war (1603–1612): Safavid attack and early successes (1603–1604)

 Drawing of the capture of Tabriz and the parading before Shah Abbas I of the severed heads of Ottoman soldiers.
 Drawn by a European traveller, 1603.

 As a result of the Ottoman–Safavid War (1578–1590) the Ottomans had gained swaths of the Safavid territories in the northwest and west, including Shirvan, Dagestan, most of Azerbaijan, Kartli, Kakheti, Luristan, and Khuzestan.

 Abbas I had recently undertaken a major reform of the Safavid army through the English gentleman of fortune Robert Shirley and the shah's favorite ghulam and chancellor Allahverdi Khan.

 When Abbas I decided to attack the Ottomans to recover the large territories lost in the previous war, the Ottomans were engaged heavily in the European front due to the Long Turkish War started in 1593.
 Furthermore, the Ottomans were troubled in Eastern Anatolia because of the Jelali revolts, the Karayazıcı rebellion (1598–1602) being the most destructive one.
 Constantinople, the capital of the Ottoman Empire was also in turmoil in the beginning of 1603 as the tension between the Janissaries and the Sipahis were only to be eased temporarily with the intervention of the Palace.

-Thus, the Safavid attack on 26 September 1603 caught the Ottomans unprepared and forced them to fight in two distant fronts.
+Thus, the Safavid attack on 26 September 1603 caught the Ottomans unprepared and forced them to fight on two distant fronts.
 Abbas I first recaptured Nahavand and destroyed the fortress in the city, which the Ottomans had planned to use as an advance base for attacks on Iran.
 The Safavid army was able to capture Tabriz on 21 October 1603.
 For the first time, the Iranians made great use of their artillery and the town – which had been ruined by Ottoman occupation – soon fell.
 Local citizens welcomed the Safavid army as liberators and took harsh reprisals against the defeated Ottoman Turks who had been occupying their city.
 Many unfortunate Turks fell into the hands of Tabriz's citizens and were decapitated.
-The Safavids entered Nakhchivan at the same month soon after the city was evacuated by the Ottomans.
+The Safavids entered Nakhchivan in the same month soon after the city was evacuated by the Ottomans.
 The Safavid army then laid siege to Yerevan on 15 November 1603.
 Safavid armies captured Tbilisi and both Kartli and Kakheti became Safavid dependencies once again.